Delong-liu-bupt/Word4Per/README.md

 ### Overview

 The **ITCPR** dataset is a comprehensive collection specifically designed for the Zero-Shot Clothes-Person Re-identification (ZS-CPR) task.
 It consists of a total of **2,225 annotated triplets**, derived from three distinct datasets: Celeb-reID, PRCC, and LAST.
+To access the TICPR dataset, please use the following download link: [TICPR Dataset Download](https://drive.google.com/file/d/1KPKQ3DGK3h7TvhD3R1CgkQa1LTP_sjWm/view?usp=sharing).

 #### Dataset Scale
 - **Total Annotated Triplets**: 2,225